Concerns about the impact of masks on children’s communicative development

 Two girls wearing masks in a German school

 Concerns also relate to the ability to create social connections.
 A large number of studies have shown that masks increase the difficulty of recognizing faces and perceiving emotions in all people, including children, and the process can be more difficult for them.
-Conclusions about the consequences of this differ.
+Conclusions regarding the consequences of this differ.

 A study of 7- to 13-year-olds published in the journal PLOS One confirmed that emotions (such as fear, sadness, and anger) were identified less accurately when wearing a mask.
 Similar results were obtained when the subjects wore sunglasses.